 Do you sometimes get home and think to yourself, “this job is making me tired?”

 I think you would only make such proclamations if you’ve gotten to the point where your job doesn’t fulfil or bring you joy any more, and that is something we all probably experience at some point in our lives.
 Despite being miserable, some continue in that drudgery for the stability or paycheck at the end of the month.
 Some yet take risks and make moves to pursue things that make their worlds colourful, and that’s the state I’m currently in.
-I might feel exhausted after a day’s work, but because I’m absolutely in love with what I’m doing right now, it’s never anything a good night’s sleep can’t cure.
+I might feel exhausted after a day’s work, but because I’m absolutely in love with what I’m doing right now, it’s never anything a good night’s sleep on my Simba mattress can’t cure.

 Would you want to get married and have children one day and do you think you will be able to juggle that with this type of career?